 Steps to Diagnosing Mesothelioma

-The process of diagnosing mesothelioma starts with your symptoms.
-Most patients see their general practitioner after a couple months of symptoms.
+Diagnosing mesothelioma starts with your symptoms.
+Most patients see their general practitioner after a couple months with symptoms.
 At first, your doctor may suspect a common condition like pneumonia or irritable bowel syndrome.
 This leads to imaging tests.

 Common first symptoms of Pleural Mesothelioma include: